arg3t/Neocortex/Security Notebook/CTF/pwn.college.md

 ```

 Now, all we need to do is provide this 1.raw as input to the binary and we get the flag!

+#### 3
+This challenge forbids us from using the H(0x48) byte in our shellcode.
+Unfortunately, this is the byte for the [REX](https://wiki.osdev.org/X86-64_Instruction_Encoding#REX_prefix) prefix, which is necessary when you use 64 bit operands with operations that don't support it.

+Thankfully, push and pop can do long-mode operations without using the REX prefix, so we can use them instead of mov.
+But this removes our ability to do rip relative addressing.
+Here is the code that should achieve that: